RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 12.md

 She had been wrong this whole time.

-She wasn't disgusting to look at.
+She wasn't disgusting to look at or inherently flawed in a way everyone else but she could see.

+She tried holding back the tears to not ruin her makeup, Debug just walked over and held her and let her cry into their shoulder.